KusionStack/kusionstack.io/docs/kusion/4-configuration-walkthrough/1-overview.md

 Configuration files consist of building blocks that are made of instances of schemas.
 An `AppConfiguration` instance consists of several child schemas, most of which are optional.
 The only mandatory one is the `workload` instance.
 We will take a closer look in the [workload walkthrough](workload).
 The order of the building blocks does NOT matter.

-The major building blocks as of version `0.11.0`:
+The major building blocks as of version `0.12.0`:
 ```
 myapp: ac.AppConfiguration {
-    workload: wl.Service {
+    workload: service.Service {
         containers: {
             "myapp": c.Container {}
             ...